 - Should You Consider Third-Party Extended Warranty Coverage?

 How Long Is Kia's Warranty?

 Kia, however, stands at the forefront of the industry with one of the longest powertrain warranty terms on the market.
-Kia debuted its 10-year/100,000-mile warranty on January 1, 2008 and, according to this Kia dealer, every Kia vehicle manufactured and sold since then has come with that coverage.
+Kia debuted its 10-year/100,000-mile warranty on January 1, 2008, and, according to one Kia dealer, every Kia vehicle manufactured and sold since then has come with that coverage.
 As of today, only a few other car manufacturers provide warranties as long as Kia, such as Hyundai and Mitsubishi.

 The length of time a company is willing to stand behind its product is a strong statement about the company’s belief in its own workmanship, materials, and the overall quality of its products and services.
 If this weren’t the case, Kia would essentially be putting millions of dollars on the line by honoring warranties for such a lengthy period of time.

-What Does A Kia Warranty Cover?
+What Does Kia Warranty Coverage Include?

 Kia's warranty is known as the 10-year/100,000-mile warranty program, and while those numbers have massive initial appeal, it’s important to pull back the curtain, shine a flashlight on the fine print, and determine whether this warranty is all it’s cracked up to be.

 The 10-year/100,000-mile Kia warranty program provides the following coverage for new Kia vehicles:

 - 10-year/100,000-mile limited powertrain warranty: The lengthiest coverage, this warranty applies to the powertrain only (engine, transmission, and elements like the axles and driveshafts).